RevolutionVA/website2017/sponsors/README.md

     logo.png
 ```

+Logo images should:
-Logo images should be between 300x300 and 600x600 pixels.
+* be between 450x450 and 600x600 pixels
+* have a transparent background
+* look good on a black background

 The following properties in the details will be used.